ietf-wg-cellar/matroska-specification/notes.md

   ...
 </Cluster>
 ```

-SimpleBlock with a frame that references another frame, with the EBML tree shown as XML:
+Figure: BlockGroup with a Frame That References Another Frame, with the EBML Tree Shown as XML

 ```xml
 <Cluster>